pouchdb-community/worker-pouch/README.md

 * **A Node.js server**, which can create local PouchDBs or proxy to a remote CouchDB
 * **A JavaScript client**, which can run in Node.js or the browser

-Caveats
+Beta warning
 ---

 This plugin is still pretty experimental (hence the `<1.0.0` version), but you are encouraged to play with it.
-Note that it currently requires [a special branch of PouchDB](https://github.com/pouchdb/pouchdb/tree/branch-for-socket-pouch) because there were some small pull requests required in order to get it to work.
+Note that it currently requires [a special branch of PouchDB](https://github.com/pouchdb/pouchdb/tree/branch-for-socket-pouch) because I need some pull requests to get merged in order for it to work.
 Hopefully it should be ready in time for PouchDB 3.5.0.

+Currently Socket Pouch is passing [the full PouchDB test suite](https://travis-ci.org/nolanlawson/socket-pouch).

 Usage
 ---